nikhil-sethi/xflrpy/README.md

 2. Add more wrappers for geometry including other modules like airfoil.
 Inverse might be very helpful
 3. Cleanup and move each wrapper to separate files
 4. Use an RPC library to make calls from outside the program
+5. Make the structure better and add deeper abstractions.